GameServerManagers/LinuxGSM-Docs/Installer.md

 ### Missing packages

 Some of your don't install packages properly.
 You're gonna have some trouble.
 Install them.
 Just do it.
-Go on the desired server page of [http://gameservermanagers.com/](http://gameservermanagers.com/), then select your distro, and install all required packages.
+Go on the desired server page of [http://gameservermanagers.com/](http://gameservermanagers.com/), then select your distro, to know all packages you need to install.

 ### Not enough disk space
 This title is pretty self explanatory, check your remaining disk space.